wamp-proto/wamp-proto/rfc/text/advanced/rpc_call_canceling.md

         `------'          `------'          `------'

-Message flow during call cancelling when *Callee* does not support this feature or mode is `skip`
+Message flow during call canceling when *Callee* does not support this feature or mode is `skip`

 {align="left"}
         ,------.          ,------.            ,------.